-Canada is a crazy place.
+Vancouver Island is a crazy place.
 In Deep Cove, the neighbourhood of North Saanich where we started our week, some of the native animals include cougars, deer, mink, otters, raccoons and bald eagles.
 A raccoon actually visited us on our deck a few times as we were enjoying the view.

 All the houses along the marina in Deep Cove have enormous windows so you can get the most from the view.
 Ours was no exception, graciously opened to us by Dad’s friend Alistair.
 He moved to Vancouver Island to spend his retirement amongst this beautiful scenery.